-- (c) The maximum emission rate of SO2 allowed under this section during any block one-hour period must be determined on a block one-hour average. - (d) The emission cap identified in §112.112(a) of this section is the maximum emission limit that applies to the sum of the emissions from the Incinerator + HRSG (EPN 13A), Flare 4 (EPN Flare 4), Dryer Stack Units Nos.
+(d) The emission cap identified in §112.112(a) of this section is the maximum emission limit that applies to the sum of the emissions from the Incinerator + HRSG (EPN 13A), Flare 4 (EPN Flare 4), Dryer Stack Units Nos.
 1 & 2 (EPN 7A), and Dryer Stack Unit No. 1 (EPN 12A), and the subcap identified in §112.112(a) of this section is the maximum emission limit that applies to the sum of the emissions from Dryer Stack Units Nos.
-1 & 2 (EPN 7A) and Dryer Stack Units No. 3 (EPN 12A). - (e) Tail gas may only be combusted in sources whose emissions are routed to the Incinerator + HRSG (EPN 13A), Flare 4 (EPN Flare 4), Dryer Stack Units Nos.
-1 & 2 (EPN 7A), and Dryer Stack Unit No. 1 (EPN 12A). - (f) Simultaneous operation of the Incinerator + HRSG (EPN 13A) and Flare 4 (EPN FLARE 4) during any block one-hour period is prohibited.
+1 & 2 (EPN 7A) and Dryer Stack Units Nos.
+3 (EPN 12A).

+(e) Tail gas may only be combusted in sources whose emissions are routed to the Incinerator + HRSG (EPN 13A), Flare 4 (EPN Flare 4), Dryer Stack Units Nos.
+1 & 2 (EPN 7A), and or Dryer Stack Unit No. 1 (EPN 12A 12 A).

+(f) Simultaneous operation of the Incinerator + HRSG (EPN 13A) and Flare 4 (EPN FLARE 4) during any block one-hour period is prohibited.

-- (g) Sulfur or sulfur containing compounds may not be routed to Flare 1 (EPN Flare-1), Flare 2 (EPN Flare-2), or Flare 3 (EPN Flare-3) on or after the compliance date in §112.118 of this title (relating to Compliance Schedule). - (h) After construction and commencement of operation, if authorized, Flare 4 (EPN FLARE 4) must have a stack height of 60.35 meters and must be located at Universal Transverse Mercator (UTM) coordinates UTM East Meters 273185 and UTM North Meters 3573987 in UTM Zone 14. - (i) Incinerator + HRSG (EPN 13A) must have a stack height of 65.00 meters no later than the compliance date in §112.118 of this title (relating to Compliance Schedules). - (j) The owner or operator may request an alternate means of control under the provisions of §112.102(i) of this title (relating to Control Requirements).
+(g) Sulfur or sulfur containing compounds may not be routed to Flare 1 (EPN Flare-1), Flare 2 (EPN Flare-2), and Flare 3 (EPN Flare-3) may not be operated on or after the compliance date in §112.118 of this title (relating to Compliance Schedule).

+(h)-After construction and commencement of operation, if authorized, Flare 4

+(EPN FLARE 4) must have a stack height of no less than 60.35 meters and must be located at Universal Transverse Mercator (UTM) coordinates UTM East Meters 273185 and UTM North Meters 3573987 in UTM Zone 14.

+(i) EPN 13A (Incinerator + HRSG (EPN 13A) must have a stack height of no less than 65.00 meters no later than upon the compliance date in §112.118 of this title (relating to Compliance Schedules).

+(j) The owner or operator may request an alternate means of control under the provisions of §112.102(i) of this title (relating to Control Requirements). alternative SO2 emission limit if dispersion modeling and analysis consistent with the most recent attainment demonstration confirms the alternative limit will not increase the modeled regulatory design value in the nonattainment area.
+The alternative limit and any deviations from the modeling methodology from the most recent attainment demonstration must be approved by the executive director and the EPA.

-(a) For each block one-hour period of operation, the owner or operator shall calculate total SO2 emissions generated by each production unit using the following equation.
+(a) For each block one-hour period of operation, the owner or operator shall calculate total SO2 emissions generated by from each production unit using the following equation.